prometheus/prometheus/docs/storage.md

 for Prometheus becomes full.

 At present, we recommend setting the retention size to, at most, 80-85% of your allocated Prometheus disk space.
-This increases the likelihood that older entires will be removed prior to hitting any disk limitations.
+This increases the likelihood that older entries will be removed prior to hitting any disk limitations.

 ## Remote storage integrations